CHCAA-EDUX/Scientific-Computing-Workshop/day-3-neural-networks/introduction-neural-networks.md

 ---

 This is just the start of neural networks.
 To learn more I recommend [the videos](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) by 3blue1brown and the [book](http://neuralnetworksanddeeplearning.com/index.html) by Michael Nielsen.

+### Next time teaching this section
+- [ ] Add justification on why learning neural networks is relevant
+- [ ] edit code
+  - [ ] fix backprop such that shape of the weight and biases doe not matter (transpose if [784, 30] instead of [30, 784], where 30 is the first hiddden layer)
+  - [ ] similarly or reshape bias to (30, 1) if it is (30,)
+  - [ ] remove dependency on number of layer and simply extrapolate these from number of bias matrices.